Harmonics and Harmonic Frequency in AC Circuits

 What is Harmonics?

-Ideally voltage and current waveform is sinusoidal.
-However, because of the increased popularity of electronics power devices and other non-linear loads, the waveform quite often become distorted.
-The distorted waveform can be resolved into fundamental and integral multiples of fundamental frequency according to Fourier series.
+Ideally, voltage and current waveform is sinusoidal.
+However, because of the increased popularity of electronic power devices and other non-linear loads, the waveform quite often becomes distorted.
+The distorted waveform can be resolved into fundamental and integral multiples of fundamental frequency according to the Fourier series.
 Thus, the distorted waveform will contain harmonics.

 What is Harmonic Frequency?